team-cymru/chronical-playbooks/README.md

 #### Block Suspicious IP

-This playbook uses Team Cymru Scout's intelligence to determine the maliciousness of an input IP address, and based on this information, the case is closed, or raised to an incident.
+This playbook uses TeamCymruScout's intelligence to determine the maliciousness of an input IP address, and based on this information, the case is closed, or raised to an incident.

 ![Playbook - Block Suspicious IP](<./screenshots/playbooks/Block Suspicious IP.png>)